-The mission of Surreybrook School is to nurture the young heart and mind in a joyful learning environment which protects the wonder and magic of early childhood and fulfills a child’s fundamental need for exploration and discovery; to develop and share an inquiry-based approach to education that fosters creativity and inspires a growing passion for learning.
+The mission of Surreybrook School is to nurture the young heart and mind in a joyful learning environment.
+This protects the wonder and magic of early childhood and fulfills a child’s fundamental need for exploration and discovery; to develop and share an inquiry-based approach to education that fosters creativity and inspires a growing passion for learning.

 We believe in teaching and modeling compassion, kindness and tolerance.
 Through the practice of listening to each other and being heard, we watch as children become skilled at caring communication, laying the groundwork for a life of compassionate interaction with others.